a3mckagu/A2_Group5B_MidTerm_Game/README.md

 - How to Start: Players view the "Aclhemist's Handbook" for instructions.
 They then on click "New Game" on the start screen and proceed to level one by clicking on "Level 1: Beginner's Luck" on the level map.
 - Controls: View orders by clicking on the envelope icon.
 Click on the recipe book to view the order steps.
 Click and move vials from the shelf to the cauldron.
 Click and move the crystal to finish the potion.
+- When players get the recipe correct, they proceed to Level 2, and eventually Level 3.
 - Visual Feedback: The cauldron glows when a user "picks up" a vial or crystal, indicating the drop zone.
 Incorrectly matched vials provide visual feedback once the user runs out of time or completes the incorrect order (fail state / win state).
 - Audio Experience: Medieval-themed background music evokes escapism, intrigue, and pressure, playing on an infinite loop during gameplay.
+The audio speeds up as the timer decreases to add intensity.
+Sound effects for actions were added for immersion.

 ---